forkcms/documentation/installation/index.md

 ## Step 1: Download

+PHP Developers using composer could use this command to install the latest stable release for Fork from the command line:

+    composer create-project forkcms/forkcms .

+Alternatively, you can install Fork CMS by downloading it from the website.
 Before downloading, check if your server meets the [minimum requirements](minimum-requirements) for Fork CMS.
 If it does, create a MySQL database and remember the credentials.
 Next, [download](http://www.fork-cms.com/download) the lastest release and